onier/RobWork/doc/ressources/installation_ubuntu.hpp.md

 [TOC]

 # Introduction # {#sec_rw_install_ubuntu_intro}
 At the moment, no precompiled Debian packages are available for download.
 Therefore, RobWork needs to be built by the user.
 This guide shows the steps for doing this in Ubuntu 14.04, 16.04, 18.04 and 18.10.
 The compilation on these platforms are tested weekly.
-If you have any suggestions or additions to the guide, please post it on the issue tracker https://gitlab.com/caro-sdu/RobWork/issues .
-This guide was last revised in November 2018.
+If you have any suggestions or additions to the guide, please post it on the issue tracker https://gitlab.com/sdurobotics/RobWork/issues .
+This guide was last revised in March 2019.

 RobWork is basically multiple projects:
 - RobWork : is the core part including math, kinematics, planning and so on.